 Economical pellets from torrefied wood

-A torrefied wood pellet has a higher energy density (almost half) compared to its regular wood pellet cousin.
+A torrefied wood pellet has a higher energy density (almost half) than its regular wood pellet cousin.
 Black pellets are used to replace fossil coal in power generators.
-Biomass like straw, hemp, and many more are suitable for torrified pellets as well, opening up a plethora of options.
+Biomass like straw, hemp, and many more are also suitable for torrified pellets, opening up a plethora of options.

 In essence, producing torrefied pellets is much the same as producing regular biomass pellets.
 In the case of wood, it goes through the drying and milling process to get to a moisture percentage below 15 percent.
 But then, to produce torrefied pellets, the biomass is heated to 300 degrees in an environment without oxygen, reducing the mass and increasing energy content.